OKozmovskaia/algo-js/README.md

 # algo-js
-This are exercises in javascript
+These are exercises in javascript